Find out if this Sky alternative offers value for money.

 First time NOW TV deals

 New customers can often get up to 50% off Entertainment and Cinema passes, often for more than one month.
-There’s also sometimes a 7-day free trial.
+Though watch out for long minimum terms.
+You might be better off paying full price for one month and then trying the next hack to reduce the price for futher months.
+Sadly there’s no longer a 7-day free trial.

 Cancelling for deals